Max-Rensen/Truth-Table/README.md

 # truth_table

 An application that generates a truth table with all the possible outcomes for a given expression.
+This project was originally for a contest where all the code should be less than 5 KB, but I was not able to upload it successfully.

 ## How to use it